mcastling/mcastling.github.io/NUItutorials/flex-container.md

 By default, the items in the flex container are not flexible.
 If set, this property makes the item flexible, which means the item can alter its width/height in order to receive the specified proportion of the free space in the flex container.
 If all items in the flex container use this pattern, their sizes will be proportional to the specified flex factor.
-Flex items will not shrink below their minimum size (if set using View.MinimumSize).
+Flex items will not shrink below their minimum size (if set using `View.MinimumSize`).

 ![ ](./Images/flex-container/flex.jpg)

 #### Usage

-Below is the example code for the items to achieve the proportion of free space as illustrated above.
+Here is the example code for items to achieve the proportion of free space as illustrated above.

 ~~~{.cs}
 // Create the flex container